kaneymhf/docker-osticket/README.md

 # Docker Osticket

-This images contains apache 2.4 and php 7.34on port 80, based on CentOS 7 Linux, ready to serve osTicket 1.15
+This images contains apache 2.4 and php 7.4 on port 80, based on CentOS 7 Linux, ready to serve osTicket 1.15

 # Docker Informations